myoneray/Lodash-4-16-1-CH/README0.md

 Iteratee functions may exit iteration early by explicitly returning `false`.
 <br>
 <br>
-**Note:** As with other "Collections" methods, objects with a "length" property are iterated like arrays.
+**提示:** As with other "Collections" methods, objects with a "length" property are iterated like arrays.
 To avoid this behavior use `_.forIn` or `_.forOwn` for object iteration.